msuhanov/regf/Windows registry file format specification.md

 If a key name string is less than 4 characters in length, it is stored in the beginning of the *Name hint* field, unused bytes of this field are set to null.
 UTF-16LE characters are converted to ASCII, if possible (if it isn't, the first byte of the *Name hint* field is null).

+All list elements are required to be sorted (as described above).

 #### Hash leaf
 The *Hash leaf* has the following structure: